marked-gil/goodwill-events/README.md

     ![Navbar screenshot](docs/features_screenshots/navbar.png)

 * **Footer**
-    The footer for most pages, except on the 'Seat Reservation' page, simply contains the site title, copyright and the social media icons, which are links to the social media sites.
+    The footer on most pages, except on the 'Seat Reservation' page, simply contains the site title, copyright and the social media icons, which are links to the social media sites.

     ![Footer screenshot](docs/features_screenshots/general-footer.png)